abcalderon3/netlify-cms-oauth-provider-python/README.md

 ## Netlify CMS Configuration
 In this final step, you will configure Netlify CMS to use the Function as its authorization backend.

-In the Netlify CMS config file, apply the following configuration (`base_url` and `auth` are the specific configuration parameters related to the OAuth provider):
+In the Netlify CMS config file, apply the following configuration (`base_url` and `auth_endpoint` are the specific configuration parameters related to the OAuth provider):
 ```
 backend:
   name: github
   repo: user/repo   # Path to your GitHub repository
   branch: master    # Branch for Netlify CMS to create Pull Requests against
   base_url: <Function Endpoint Base URL>   # Base URL extracted from the Cloud Function Endpoint URL
-  auth: <Function Name>/auth
+  auth_endpoint: <Function Name>/auth
 ```

 You will extract parts of the Cloud Function's Endpoint URL into configuration settings in Netlify CMS.
 The *Endpoint URL* should have the following format: